XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 The node key pair is saved in the database and reused when the server restarts.
 If you delete the server's databases, it creates a new node key pair, effectively coming online with a different identity.
 To reuse the same key pair even if the databases are deleted, you can configure the server with a `[node_seed]` stanza.
 To generate a value suitable for use in the `[node_seed]` stanza, use the [validation_create method][].

-The node key pair also identifies other servers [clustered](clustering.html) with this one.
+The node key pair also identifies other servers for purposes of [clustering](clustering.html) or [reserving peer slots](#fixed-and-reserved-peers).
 If you have a cluster of servers, you should configure each server in the cluster with a unique `[node_seed]` setting.
 For more information on setting up a cluster, see [Cluster `rippled` Servers](cluster-rippled-servers.html).

+## Fixed and Reserved Peers

+Normally, a `rippled` server attempts to maintain a healthy number of peers, and automatically connects to untrusted peers up to a maximum number.
+You can configure a `rippled` server to remain connected to specific peer servers in several ways:

+- Use **Fixed Peers** to remain always connected to specific other peers based on their IP addresses.
+This only works if the peers have fixed IP addresses.
+Use the `[ips_fixed]` config stanza to configure fixed peers.
+This is a necessary part of [clustering](clustering.html) or [private peers](#private-peers).
+- Use **Peer Reservations** to prioritize specific peers.
+If your server has a peer reservation for a specific peer, then your server always accepts connection requests from that peer even if your server is already at its maximum number of connected peers.
+(This can cause your server to go _over_ the maximum number of peers.)
+For reserved peers, you can identify the other peer by its [node key pair](#node-key-pair), so you can do this even for peers with variable IP addresses.
+[New in: rippled 1.4.0][]

+In the following cases, a `rippled` server does not connect to untrusted peers:

+- If the server is configured as a [private peer](#private-peers), it connects _only_ to its fixed peers.
+- If the server is running in [stand-alone mode](rippled-server-modes.html#reasons-to-run-a-rippled-server-in-stand-alone-mode) it does not connect to _any_ peers.

 ## Private Peers